-Maps are available across the trail route, including at A Dog’s Trail Shop in Mermaid Quay where you can find lots of Snoopy merchandise from plush toys to tote bags to dog accessories.
+Maps are available across the trail route, including at a Dog’s Trail Shop in Mermaid Quay.
+You can find lots of Snoopy merchandise, from plush toys to tote bags to dog accessories.

 Don’t forget to download their free A Dog’s Trail app to track your progress as you explore new corners of South Wales.